 There are many ways you can get involved with the Harvard Innovation Labs.

 As a current, Harvard student, you can drop in and work on your innovative idea from within our space.
 You can also attend our workshops.
 And, you can also schedule appointments to meet with our advisors and experts to answer any and all questions.
-You can also apply to the Venture Incubation Program (VIP) for more hands-on accelerated help with your idea.
+You can also apply to the Venture Program (VP) for more hands-on accelerated help with your idea.

 If you’re a current, full-time Harvard undergraduate or graduate student, you already have access to the i-lab with your Harvard ID.
 If you’re a Harvard Extension School student, find out how you can get involved.
 (If, for some reason, your ID doesn’t work, contact a staff member for assistance.
 Access issues are usually resolved within a few days.)

 You’re welcome to use the space to ask questions, share your ideas, meet other students who are working on their startups, or to start your own project.
 Whether you have a seed of an idea, are working on something that’s more fully developed, or have even an iota of interest in innovation and entrepreneurship, we’re here to help you explore.
-Learn more about the Harvard i-lab.

 The i-lab hosts office hours with experts- and entrepreneurs-in-residence (EiRs), faculty mentors, i-lab staff, legal partners, funders-in-residence (VCs), and other visiting practitioners who can help you grow your ideas and move your ventures forward.
 If you’re new to the i-lab and have general questions or don’t know where to start, we recommend meeting with an i-lab staff expert, first.
 For students who have questions about their career, venture, or business planning issues, or about innovation in general, the EiR program is a great way to get answers.